While researching how CBD works with social anxiety, we came across a fascinating study on CBD for public speaking fear and panic attacks.

 The SSPS-N is a self-stated analysis of a person's own internal state.

 Remember...this is at the heart of social anxiety or fear of public speaking...an internal exaggeration of how we feel others are viewing us.

 The increase in anxiety induced by the SPST on subjects with SAD was reduced with the use of CBD, resulting in a similar response as the HC.

-To translate, the use of CBD basically brought the stress response and fear of public speaking in people with anxiety down to the "health control" group.
+To translate, the use of CBD basically brought the stress response and fear of public speaking in people with social anxiety down to the "healthy control" group.